The Nobel Prize is awarded for achievement in chemistry, economics sciences, literature, peace, physics, and physiology or medicine.

 Faculty member 1916-17

-Compton won the Nobel Prize (along with C.T.R.
-Wilson of England) for his discovery and explanation of the so-called “Compton effect,” the change in the wavelength of X-rays when they collide with electrons in metals.
+Compton was honored (along with C.T.R.
+Wilson of England) for his discovery and explanation of the “Compton effect,” the change in X-ray wavelength when they collide with electrons in metals.

 William N. Lipscomb